Bounding temporal quantum correlations

-However, in the spatial case considered in Ref.~\cite{NPA08}, some of these operators, additionally, have to commute since they should correspond to measurement onto different local parts.
-This cannot be inferred, in general, by a finite level $\chi^n$ and this is the true reason why their characterization gets only exact (for the commutative bipartite Tsirelson problem) if $n$ tends to infinity.
-However, since we do not require here that the measurements of different settings have to commute we, luckily, do not need this.
+In the spatial case considered in Ref.~\cite{NPA08}, some of these operators, additionally, have to commute since they should correspond to measurements onto different local parts.
+This cannot be inferred, in general, by a finite level $\chi^n$ and this is eventually the reason why in the spacial case arbitrary high order terms have to be considered.
+However, luckily, since in our situation the measurements of different settings may well fail to commute we can rely on a finite level $n$.